President of Syria

-The president of Syria, officially the president of the Syrian Arab Republic, (رئيس الجمهورية العربية السورية), is the head of state and head of government of Syria.
-The president directs the executive branch of the Syrian government and serves as the commander-in-chief of the Syrian Army and Armed Forces.
+The president of Syria, officially the president of the Syrian Arab Republic (رئيس الجمهورية العربية السورية), is the head of state and head of government of Syria.
+The president directs the executive branch of the Syrian government and serves as the commander-in-chief of the Syrian Armed Forces.
 The president represents the nation in international relations and formalizes treaties with foreign countries.

 In 1922, French authorities created the Syrian Federation under the Mandate for Syria and Lebanon, with Subhi Barakat serving as its president.
 The federation was short-lived and was replaced by the State of Syria in 1925.
 Barakat briefly remained president until the outbreak of the Great Syrian Revolt later that year, which led to his resignation.
 He was succeeded by Ahmad Nami, who served as president until his removal in 1928.

 In the following years, the Syrian presidency underwent several changes in leadership, including a coup by Husni al-Za'im in March 1949, followed by another led by Adib Shishakli in 1951.
 Following the 1958 referendum, Syria joined the United Arab Republic, and its president Gamal Nasser, also became the Syrian president in the same referendum.
-This lasted for three years until the 1961 coup, when Syria restored its independence and the 1950 constitution.
+This lasted for three years until the 1961 coup, when Syria restored its independence and subsequently restored the 1950 constitution until the Ba'athist-led 1963 Syrian coup d'état that established a one-party state in Syria.

-The 1963 coup d'état, carried out by the Ba'ath Party, established a one-party state that ruled Ba'athist Syria.
-Internal power struggles within Ba'athist factions led to further coups in 1966 and 1970, with the latter bringing Hafez al-Assad to power.
+Internal power struggles within Ba'athist factions would led to further coups in 1966 and 1970, with the latter bringing Hafez al-Assad to power.
 Under Assad, Syria became a hereditary dictatorship.
 After his death in 2000, his son Bashar al-Assad succeeded him and ruled until his overthrow in 2024.
-Following Assad’s fall, Ahmed al-Sharaa, the commander of Hayat Tahrir al-Sham and head of the new Syrian administration, assumed the de facto duties of head of state until he was officially appointed president by the Syrian General Command.
+Following Assad's fall, Ahmed al-Sharaa, commander of Hay'at Tahrir al-Sham at the time, assumed the de facto duties of head of state until his official appointment as president by the Syrian General Command during the Syrian Revolution Victory Conference.

-After the fall of the Assad regime, a new interim constitution was implemented on 13 March 2025 and remains in effect today.
-The interim constitution establishes Syria as a presidential system, with executive power vested in the president.
+After the fall of the Assad regime, a constitutional declaration was implemented on 13 March 2025 and remains in effect today.
+The constitutional declaration establishes Syria as a presidential system, with executive power vested in the president.
 It grants the president the authority to establish executive, regulatory, and control measures, and to issue presidential orders and decisions in accordance with the law.
 The president's official residence is the People's Palace, located in the capital, Damascus.
 The position is currently held by Ahmed al-Sharaa in a transitional capacity since 29 January 2025.